Predictable-Dialogs/agent-embed/README.md

 ## Protocol to talk with a agent server

-1. Session initiated by chat widget using the agent name & server end point.
+1. Session initiated by agent widget using the agent name & server end point.
 The server responds with (initialAgentReply) initialAgentReply contains:
        a.
 A theme, used for styling the chat widget.
        b.
 The sessionId created on the server.